What is a full-time equivalent (FTE)?

 - Total employee cost: $78,000

 This FTE-based approach helps you calculate labor costs accurately and compare expenses across departments with different staffing mixes.
-When employees who work part-time schedules (such as 3 days per week or average weekly hours of 20) are converted to FTEs, you can fairly compare productivity.
+When part-time employees (such as those working 3 days per week or averaging 20 weekly hours) are converted to FTEs, you can fairly compare productivity and make informed business decisions about your workforce.

-Example: A company with 5 full-time employees and a number of part-time employees (20 workers at 20 hours) has:
+Example: A company with 5 full-time employees and 20 part-time employees working 20 hours each has:

 - Headcount: 25 employees